MaskingTechnology/jitar/documentation/docs/fundamentals/building-blocks.md

 ### Fully qualified name (FQN)

 Every function has a unique name used for internal and external identification.
-This name is called a fully qualified name (FQN) and constructed with the location and the name of the function in the following format.
+This name is called the fully qualified name (FQN) and constructed with the location and the name of the function in the following format.

 ```txt
 { location relative to the source folder }/{ function name }